cdapio/cdap/cdap-docs/included-applications/source/etl/plugins/index.rst

 .. rubric:: Exploring Application Template Details

-Details on the available application templates can be obtained using the :ref:`Application Template and Adapters HTTP RESTful API <http-restful-api-apptemplates>`.
+Details on the available application templates can be obtained using the :ref:`Application Template and Adapters HTTP RESTful API <http-restful-api-artifact>`.